kristophM/kmcomblog/content/posts/thread-modeling-frameworks.md

 tags = ["threat modelling"]
 +++

-# Threat Modelling: How to Make PASTA in STRIDE

 ## 🍝 What Is Threat Modelling (and Why Should You Care)?

 Imagine you're building a castle.
 You’ve got walls, a moat, and maybe even a dragon.
 But how do you know where the weak spots are?
 That’s where **threat modelling** comes in.